 The space on top I decorated with a mousepad, a pencil holder, a lamp for aesthetics and some other peripherals.

-To make space for the keyboard, I used the rail on the back to rise my laptop.
-I initially bought a stand for it but I think this works better, since it can get even further to the back, which allows more space for arms to rest.
+To make space for the keyboard, I used the rail on the back to raise my laptop.
+I initially bought a stand for it but I think this works better, since it can get even further to the back, which allows more space for my palms to rest.

 New keyboard - Machenike K500